Pareto Manifold Learning: Tackling multiple tasks via ensembles of single-task models: Ablation Studies

 We ablate the effect multi-forward training and the corresponding regularization have on performance.
 We explore the \multimnist and \census datasets using the same experimental configurations as in the main text.
-We are interested in two parameters: \begin{itemize} \item \( W \): number of \( \aa \) re-samplings per batch.
+We are interested in: \begin{itemize}[topsep=0pt,itemsep=-1pt] \item \( W \): number of \( \aa \) re-samplings per batch.
 This parameter is also referred as \textit{window}. \item \( \lambda\): the regularization strength as presented in \Autoref{algo:full}.
 For \( \lambda=0 \), no regularization is applied but the subspace is still sampled \( W \) times and the total loss takes into account all the respective interpolated models. \end{itemize} \Autoref{fig:multimnist-multiforward} and \Autoref{tab:hv analysis:multimnist} present the results for \multimnist. \Autoref{fig:census-multiforward} and \Autoref{tab:hv analysis:census} present the results for \census.
 It is important to note that \multimnist is symmetric, while \census is not.
 As a result, the features learned for each single-task predictor are helpful to one another and the case of \( \lambda=0 \), i.e., no regularization and only multi-forward training, is beneficial for \multimnist but not for \census.
+Intuitively, both digit classification tasks have the same difficulty and posterior distribution, which produces few violations of monotonicity constraints and renders the regularization less applicable.
 On the other hand, severe regularization such as \( \lambda=10 \) can be harmful and hinder training.
 More details in table and figure captions.

 [2]{